cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-declare.md

 **Parallel Retrieve Cursors**

-Greenplum Database supports a special type of cursor, a *parallel retrieve cursor*.
-You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Greenplum Database segments, bypassing the Greenplum coordinator.
+Cloudberry Database supports a special type of cursor, a *parallel retrieve cursor*.
+You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Cloudberry Database segments, bypassing the Greenplum coordinator.

 Parallel retrieve cursors do not support the `WITH HOLD` clause.
-Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.
+Cloudberry Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.

 You open a special retrieve session to each parallel retrieve cursor endpoint, and use the [RETRIEVE](/docs/sql-statements/sql-statement-retrieve.md) command to retrieve the query results from a parallel retrieve cursor.